 How It Works

-- Collat School of Business professors teach the classes and lead the tours abroad.
+- Collat School of Business professors teach the classes and lead tours abroad.

-- The course fulfills the experiential learning requirement for Collat students.
+- Courses that include a travel component fulfill the experiential learning requirement for Collat students.

-- Six merit-based $1,000 scholarships are awarded per program.
-Students may also be eligible to use their current financial aid.
+- Students may be eligible to use their current financial aid.

-- A valid passport required.
+- A valid passport required for programs with international travel.
 Passport applications can take up to 16 weeks to be processed, so plan ahead.